Anna Lo

-盧曼華 (卢曼华, Lou4 Maan6 Waa4)) or Anna Lo Man-wah, (Married name: Anna Watson; (Note: Sources:) 17 June 1950 – 6 November 2024) was a Northern Irish politician of the Alliance Party.
+盧曼華 (卢曼华, Lou4 Maan6 Waa4)) or Anna Lo Man-wah, (married name: Anna Watson; (Note: Sources:) 17 June 1950 – 6 November 2024) was a Northern Irish politician of the Alliance Party.
 She was a Member of the Legislative Assembly for Belfast South from 2007 to 2016 and was a former president of the Alliance Party.

 She was the first parliamentarian of East Asian ethnicity to be elected to any parliament or national assembly in any part of the UK.

 Early life

-Anna Manwah Lo was born in North Point, British Hong Kong, to Hongkonger parents on 17 June 1950.
+Anna Manwah Lo was born in North Point, British Hong Kong, on 17 June 1950.
 Her parents were born in Mainland China and had moved to British Hong Kong in 1948, one year before the Chinese Civil War had ended.
 She attended Shau Kei Wan East Government Secondary School.
 She moved to Northern Ireland in 1974 after meeting journalist David Watson.
 Lo later graduated from Ulster University, becoming the first trained social worker of ethnic minority background in Northern Ireland.

 She spent her early years in the country working for the BBC and the Royal Ulster Constabulary as an interpreter.
 In 1978 she started an English evening class for Chinese people in Northern Ireland.